ORWELL STUDIES LIBRARY

 The Complete Works of George Orwell – a twenty-volume collection that includes Orwell’s standard published library and eleven chronological volumes of non fiction (essays, diaries, reviews, articles, notebooks and ephemera) – is a treasure for scholars and enthusiasts alike to study and enjoy Orwell’s development as a writer.
 There were only 2000 copies of these volumes, edited by the late Peter Davison, published in 1998.
 They are expensive and challenging to procure.
 A set was only added to my library after thirty years of reading whatever I could by (or about) Orwell with no particular understanding of the chronology of his work or where his essays, articles and reviews were originally published.
 Reading Orwell’s writing chronologically changed my understanding of his work and piqued my interest in his early development, especially before his pseudonym, George Orwell, first appeared in 1933.

-There is further supplementary book of ‘lost works’ (published a decade later) which is often considered to be the twenty-first volume in the collection.
+There is further supplementary book of ‘lost works’ (published a decade later) considered to be the twenty-first volume in the collection.
 It is a scholarly resource par excellence.

 I first started listing my collection online in 2016 and the page at my website became ridiculously hard to scroll through.
-You can now peruse my Orwellian resources at the following pages:
+You can now peruse most of my my Orwellian resources at the pages below (or if short on time, check out these two dozen Orwellian literary curios).